 Family history of mental illness can also play a part in one's mental health.
 If a family member experienced mental illness, it can make one more susceptible to developing one.

-Social factors come from the people that we interact with.
-Interacting with people that are supportive and care for us leaves us feeling happy and fulfilled.
-Interacting with people that berate and bully us leaves us feeling upset and internalizing the negative things they say.
+- Social factors.
+These are influenced by the people we interact with.
+When we surround ourselves with people that are supportive and care for us, we are more likely to feel happy and fulfilled.
+On the contrary, if the primary people you interact with on a daily basis are negative towards you, you'll likely feel upset and internalize the negative things they say.
 This is just one factor amongst a number of communal factors that contribute to mental health.
 We can't always control the people we are around so it's incredibly important to have a strong support system that loves you and will be there for you.

-Economic factors have come up a lot recently as prices have risen over the past few years.
-Worrying about money plays a huge role in developing feelings of stress, anxiety, and depression.
-This is something that affects communities—when a community is struggling economically businesses shut down, living conditions get worse, and overall quality of life suffers.
+- Economic factors.
+These are very prevalent as prices continue to rise year over year.
+Worrying about money plays a huge role in your susceptibility of developing feelings of stress, anxiety, and depression.
+This also affects communities—when a community is struggling economically, businesses shut down, living conditions get worse, and overall quality of life suffers.

-Geopolitical factors are, a lot of the time, out of our control.
-Politics can be a huge stressor for a lot of groups, especially marginalized groups.
+- Geopolitical factors.
+A lot of the time, these factors are out of our control.
+The political state of the country and the world can be a huge stressor, especially for marginalized communities.
 When you live in a place where the majority opinion doesn't recognize who you love or how you identify, it can make you feel like you don't belong.
-Those feelings can lead to a development of mental health conditions.
+These feelings can lead to development of mental health conditions.

-Finally, environmental factors can also contribute to overall mental health.
-If you have a strained relationship with your family or the people you live with, that affects your home environment.
-If you don't have access to clean water or health care, your communal environment is affected.
-If you experience a lot of natural disasters and negative effects from climate change, your geographic environment is affected.
-These factors are often out of our control which can lead to feelings of hopelessness.
+- Environmental factors.
+Finally, your environment plays a huge role in your mental health.
+If you have a strained relationship with your family or the people you live with, that can make your home environment feel hostile instead of comforting.
+If you don't have access to clean water or health care, your communal environment can lead to feelings of stress.
+If you experience damage from frequent natural disasters, your geographic environment can feel unstable.
+These factors are often also out of our control and can lead to feelings of hopelessness.

 These four factors often affect one another and happen to us simultaneously.
 Understanding how these factors negatively impact our mental health can help us pick the most effective treatment plan for any mental health conditions that occur.